Thought Leadership

 • Rx Group Number: This identifier points to the plan benefit structure within the payer, which indicates the correct coverage and pricing.
 Typically, this number identifies an employer, but it can also be a contract number for Medicare and Medicaid patients.
 Neither of these identifiers are easy to find or map, as CMS does not publish its contract ID numbers.

 In order to route a pharmacy claim to the correct adjudication system, a pharmacy technician needs four pieces of information: the patient’s member ID plus their BPG numbers.
-Together, this data enables accurate claims processing, routing and coverage identification.
+Together, these data enable accurate claims processing, routing and coverage identification.

 Carolyn Zele